Tabular learner

 emb_szs:list=None, config:dict=None, n_out:int=None,

-y_range:Tuple=None, loss_func:callable|None=None,
+y_range:Tuple=None, loss_func:Callable|None=None,

 opt_func:Optimizer|OptimWrapper=<function Adam>,

-lr:float|slice=0.001, splitter:callable=<function
+lr:float|slice=0.001, splitter:Callable=<function

 trainable_params>,